Niching can feel counterintuitive at first; the idea of scaling down to scale up isn’t comforting for most people.

 Small businesses make up the vast majority of the marketplace - but that doesn’t mean small businesses are particularly successful.
-Actually, a lot of small startups end in failure or bankruptcy.
+A lot of small startups end in failure or bankruptcy.

 The startups that do manage to stay in business often stagnate and fail to build a sustainable business model.
-This happens because new businesses try to be everything to everyone.
-This dilutes the effectiveness of a business plan and can be the root of your business’s downfall.
+This happens because new companies try to be everything to everyone.
+This dilutes your focus and can be the root of your business’s downfall.

 There are many benefits to niching down that will make you a more successful business owner:

 One of the most significant benefits of finding your niche is reducing your competition.
 If you’re offering a general service - say, recruitment - you’ll compete with thousands of other recruitment agencies that provide the same service.